 Students from British Columbia who wish to study abroad may be eligible for financial awards offered by governments and institutions in the country where they choose to study.
 Students can contact the embassies or consulates of those countries in B.C. and elsewhere in Canada for further information.

 Students may also wish to contact government departments responsible for post-secondary education in the country where they plan to study, to inquire about financial awards and assistance programs.

 The number of awards available varies from institution to institution, and from country to country.

 Chinese Government Scholarship

-Students from British Columbia have the opportunity to study at a Chinese university on scholarships from the People’s Republic of China, in collaboration with the ministries of Advanced Education, Innovation and Technology and Education.
+Students from British Columbia have the opportunity to study at a Chinese university on scholarships from the People’s Republic of China, in collaboration with the ministries of Advanced Education and Education.

 Students studying abroad gain valuable exposure to Chinese language, culture and business practices, as well as a chance to develop enriching life-long relationships across the Pacific.

 The scholarships will be provided to graduating secondary school students and students enrolled in post-secondary studies in undergraduate, master's and doctoral degree programs.
 Full and partial scholarships are available.
 For more information visit the Ministry of Education's Chinese Government Scholarship website at http://www.bced.gov.bc.ca/offshore_schools/os_scholar.htm